bevyengine/rfcs/rfcs/45-stageless.md

 ### Evaluating conditions in the proper order

-When the executor is presented with a ready system, we do the following:
+When the executor is presented with a ready system, it does the following:

 - Check if access to all the data needed by the system, its conditions, and the conditions of the sets it's under (that haven't been evaluated yet) is available.
   - If no, leave the system in the ready queue and move onto the next one.